ministryofjustice/opg-lpa/docs/architecture/0004-implement-load-testing.md

 Also, Make an LPA currently has no load tests.
 These are useful for capacity planning and finding bottlenecks which may be causing errors for users on the site.
+While we are auto-scaling, we don't have a way to verify that it is sufficient to manage expected load, which load testing can provide.

+Load testing can also provide a benchmark we can use to ensure that any new work we do does not degrade performance of the stack as a whole.

 ## Decision